spitz-dan-l/wreck/README.md

 Venience World is a parser game (i.e. text adventure) with a novel interface.

+A playable demo will be available as part of the [Spring Thing 2018](http://springthing.net/2018/) festival.

 It is written in Typescript and runs in the browser.

 If you're interested in adapting it for your purposes, or learning about how it works, please drop me a line at spitz.dan.L+venienceworld@gmail.com or DM [@VenienceWorld](https://twitter.com/venienceworld) on twitter.